Bone Broth Recipe Using Real Bones

 The best bones for bone broth are:

 First decide which type of bone broth you want to make.
-You can make the classics: beef broth and chicken broth.
-Or you can venture into game meats, turkey, duck or lamb bone broth.
+You can make the classics: beef and chicken.
+Or you can venture into game meats, turkey, duck or lamb.

 You can also do a mixture of different animals, which is delicious!
-The perfect beef bone broth recipe calls for a mix of bones.
+The perfect recipe calls for a mix of bones.

 Knuckle bones are the joints of the ruminant.
 Think knee, hip, rib cage.
 These are big ‘working’ bones which are usually cut into smaller 2 inch chunks as well.